tonson139/pichub-services/README.md

-# pichub-services
+# pichub
-Backend services for Pichub \
-Pichub is a Mobile application for buying and selling art picture \
+Pichub is a Mobile application for buying and selling art picture
+## pichub-services
+Backend services for Pichub
+## pichub-mobile
 For mobile github.com/bungearnss/pichub-mobile.git

 This project is a part of ENE463 Software engineering,